 About the therapy process

-As your sense of this hidden relationship clarifies, it tilts the lens on a wider realm of relationships - with others, with life.
+As your sense begins to clarify, of how you relate to the world, it tilts and opens the lens on the wider realm of your relationships - with others, with life.
 And with the experiences that are challenging you.

-My approach as a counsellor is attentive, attuned and nurturing.
+My approach as a counsellor is attentive, attuned and committed to your growth.
 This can be nourishing in itself.
-My job is both to let myself into your experience and keep myself out of it.
-You won’t be burdened with my feelings or opinions, but I will be honest and you will matter to me.
+My job is both to let myself into your experience and keep my self out of it.
+I will do my best not to hinder our work with preconceptions, unbidden advice or opinion.
+I will be curious, honest and involved.

 The contact we jointly develop becomes the crucible for our work together.
 Each time we meet, the work evolves in a way which is personal, not prescriptive.

-For the most part, you’ll talk and I’ll listen.
-Sometimes talking won’t be helpful so we’ll find alternative ways for you to find and express your voice.
+Sometimes talking isn’t helpful so we’ll find other ways for you to find and express your voice.
 Therapy is serious work, sometimes difficult, often creative and, at times, suprisingly light-hearted.
-It is most often described to me as liberating.

 It is extraordinary what can begin to happen when you are truly listened to.